KonradJuenger/GH_toolpaths/README.md

   *Granular Control*: Assign parameters per-path or per-segment.

-  *Native Compatibility*: Remains a standard Grasshopper geometry type, allowing you to use native components for transformations without losing metadata.
+  *Compatibility*:A Toolpath object remains a standard Grasshopper geometry type, allowing you to use native components for transformations without losing metadata.

 - **Settings Hierarchy**